intermezzOS/book/src/hello-from-rust.md

 This is our main function, which is traditionally called `kmain()`, for 'kernel main.'
 We need to use the `#[no_mangle]` and `pub extern` annotations to indicate that we're going to call this function like we would call a C function.
 The `-> !` indicates that this function never returns.
-And in fact, it does not: the body is an infinite `loop`.
+And in fact, it does not return: the body is an infinite `loop`.

 I'm going to pause here to mention that while I won't totally assume you're a Rust expert, this is more of an OS tutorial than a Rust tutorial.
 If anything